 When Does Barcelona's Evening Begin?

-Barcelona operates on a different clock than most cities, something I learned to embrace during my first months here rather than fight.
+Barcelona runs on a different clock than most cities, something I learned to embrace during my first months here rather than fight.

 Sunset starts the shift.
 Around 7 PM in winter, past 9 PM in summer, the light goes golden and locals emerge for paseos along the waterfront.
 This is when I tell my City Unscripted guests to start thinking about evening plans rather than rushing into dinner.